-National Grid's EBITDA (earnings before interest, taxes, depreciation and amortisation) is a whopping £4.7 billion.
+National Grid's EBITDA (earnings before interest, taxes, depreciation and amortisation) is a whopping £5.3 billion.

 The EBITDA is a measure of a National Grid's overall financial performance and is widely used to measure a its profitability.

-To put National Grid's EBITDA into context you can compare it against that of similar companies.
+To put that into context you can compare it against similar companies.

 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like National Grid.

-Total ESG risk: 25.67
+National Grid's total ESG risk: 25.67

 Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and National Grid's overall score of 25.67 (as at 01/01/2019) is pretty good – landing it in it in the 37th percentile of companies rated in the same sector.